MUSEUM

 More info on rates:

 Full price for permanent collection and temporary exhibition: €13 (concessions: €9/€5).
-Online booking required.
+Online booking possible.

 More info about group visits: